Polyculture permaculture gardening is fantastic

 That’s what polyculture aims to do.

 Polyculture is a form of permaculture that shifts from our current monoculture way of growing our food.
 Visualize a garden bed full of vegetables all over the place, masses of colour and different textures instead of traditional rows.
+I first read about it in Gaia’s Garden Guide to Homescale Permaculture.

-It can help to reduce weeding by filling in the gaps where weeds would thrive with fast growing crops that you can harvest within a few weeks.
+It can help to reduce weeding by filling in the gaps where weeds would thrive with fast-growing crops that you can harvest within a few weeks.
 I would consider polyculture gardening a more intricate version of successional sowing.

 It also involves companion planting and attracting beneficial insects which help to deter pests (think alliums and herbs).
 I’ve noticed that the slightly greater proximity of the plants does help to mask more smells to deter pests.